ringcentral/integration-blog/_posts/2019-02-25-practice-oop-to-front-end-universal-state-module.md

 store.dispatch({ type: 'DECREMENT' })
 ```

-And Compare another example of counter based on `usm`:
+Here is the same counter using `usm`:

 ```js
 import Module, { state, action } from 'usm';